-Application for license for a Cultivation Facility in Lee
+Cultivation Facility in Lee

-CP has an 8-acre site under contract at 160 Quarry Hill Rd. in Lee, MA.
-A special use permit was granted to CP by the Town of Lee for a marijuana cultivation facility at this site.
-Phase one of the cultivation facility is a pre-fabricated 25,000 sf indoor, climate controlled, multi-bay hybrid greenhouse produced by Nexus Greenhouse Systems.
-Annual harvest of 5000 to 6000 pounds of flower product are expected from this facility.
-The greenhouse structure will be supported by a concrete slab foundation.
-Adjacent to the hybrid greenhouse will be a solid wall building that will include space for genetics, trim/dry/cure spaces, packaging and other ancillary areas.
-Phase 2 will include expansion by adding additional pre-fabricated 3,000sf bays each.
-All site design and engineering has been completed.
-The Nexus Greenhouse will be ordered in January and build out is expected to be completed by mid-summer 2020.
+CP has an 8-acre site under contract in Lee, MA.
+This site is permitted for marijuana cultivation under the new Town of Lee marijuana ordinance.
+An application for a building permit is being submitted.
+Phase one of the cultivation facility is a prefabricated 10,000 sf indoor, climate controlled, multi-bay hybrid greenhouse.
+Annual harvest of 3000 to 3200 pounds of flower product are expected from this facility.
+The greenhouse structure will be supported by a solid wall building that is currently in design-phase and will include space for genetics, trim/dry/cure spaces, packaging and other ancillary areas.

+The facility will also include an extraction facility for oils, tinctures and other concentrates.
+Phase 2 will include an easy expansion by adding additional prefabricated 3,000sf bays each.
+The facility will also include an extraction facility for oils, tinctures and other concentrates.